What is a refurbished phone?

 Do refurbished phones come with a warranty?

-Refurbished phones usually come with a warranty, often up to 12 months, so you can expect the phone to function normally and if it doesn’t, you may be eligible for a replacement.
+Refurbished phones usually come with a warranty, often up to 12 months.
+So you can expect the phone to function normally and if it doesn’t, you may be eligible for a replacement.
 It’s important to read the warranty’s fine print to understand what it covers.

 What are the downsides to getting a refurbished phone?